hypersign-protocol/demo-custom-widget/docs/Hypersign-Aadhaar-API-Integration-Guide.md

 Hypersign helps you implement this **Privacy by Design** approach from day one through **Selective Disclosure**.

-> What is Selective Disclosure?
+> **What is Selective Disclosure?**
-Selective Disclosure is a privacy-preserving mechanism that allows a verifier to request **only the Aadhaar attributes required for a specific business purpose**, instead of receiving the complete Aadhaar record.
-Instead of disclosing all available Aadhaar information, the API returns only the fields requested by your application.
+> Selective Disclosure is a privacy-preserving mechanism that allows a verifier to request **only the Aadhaar > attributes required for a specific business purpose**, instead of receiving the complete Aadhaar record.
+Instead > of disclosing all available Aadhaar information, the API returns only the fields requested by your application.
-For example, if your application only requires:
+> For example, if your application only requires:
-- Name
+> - Name
-- Date of Birth
+> - Date of Birth
-- Reference ID
+> - Reference ID
-the response will contain only those attributes.
+> the response will contain only those attributes.

-> How does Selective Disclosure helps organizations?
+> **How does Selective Disclosure helps organizations?**
-- Reduce personal data processing
+> - Reduce personal data processing
-- Follow the principle of data minimization
+> - Follow the principle of data minimization
-- Lower compliance and privacy risks
+> - Lower compliance and privacy risks
-- Build privacy-first applications
+> - Build privacy-first applications

 ## Using Selective Disclosure